zmoazeni/sqew/README.md

 # sqew (pronounced "skew")

 sqew is a lightweight background processor.
-You start a single process that will act as a queue manager and will work multiple jobs concurrently. sqew is short for "small queue" and is not meant to be an all-in-one scalable solution.

-sqew adopts a similiar API to make migrating to other background processors easier.
+You start a single process that will act as a queue manager and will work multiple jobs concurrently. sqew is short for "small queue" and is not meant to be an all-in-one scalable solution. sqew adopts a similiar API to make migrating to other background processors easy.

 ## When would sqew be a good fit for my project?